SebastienDaniel/fieldValidator/README.md

 - min
 - max
-- minlength
+- minlength (*technically not in the HTML5 spec, but we found it common enough to add it*)
 - maxlength
 - pattern
 - required
 - step
-- type (*doesn't currently validate date and time types*)
+- type (*doesn't currently validate datetime and time types*)

 It will return an array of validation objects, each object has 3 properties:

 - **field**: a reference to the HTML field that was validated.
 This will be an array of fields in the case of checkboxes & radios.
 - **errors**: an array of error strings to signify what caused the error (*it will return the name of the faulty attribute's name*)
 - **isValid**: boolean, representing whether the field passed validation or not.

+If the browser has the "validity" object for fields, the module will use the values available there instead of making it's own validations (*except for minlength validation*).

 You are then free to handle these errors as you see fit.